Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 For each of your Microsoft accounts, you'll need to setup a new Application in the Azure Management tool.

-1. Acquire the ScriptId of your Google Apps script
+1. Acquire the SCRIPTID of your Google Apps script
     - After completing Step 3 above, click Project Settings gear on left
-    - Copy ScriptId from "ID's" section
+    - Copy `Script Id` from "ID's" section
 1. Generate a new "App Registration"
     - In another tab/window, Log into https://aad.portal.azure.com
     - Click "Azure Active Directory" on left